 Candidates are required to complete all classroom modules, in-car sessions and Homelinks assignments and to achieve a final grade of 75 per cent in both classroom and in-car exams before obtaining certification.

 The biggest benefits of this program is producing a safe and confident driver, with the ability to assess and manage risks on the roadways.
+The curriculum is Parents Tested Parents Approved.
 Of course there are other advantages:

 iPass graduates of the MTO-Approved Beginner Driver Education Course receive a free, 12-month CAA Basic Membership.
 Optional upgrades to higher membership levels available.